Skip to main content

 Manual tax calculation

-You specify exact tax amounts for each line item, overriding automatic calculation.
+You specify exact tax rates and jurisdictions for each invoice, overriding automatic calculation.
 When to use: Special cases, legacy data migration, or when you have custom tax calculation logic.

 Automatic tax calculation